egberts/egberts.github.io-src/content/articles/high-speed-packet-receivers.rst

 AND run several virtual machines (and other overheads).
 Just that it requires a new memory management (MM) of some sort for a specific network device and not necessarily the whole operating system.
-Most new super-high-performance network driver are now making devices use HUGE memory that were allocated at userland then using driver calls to pass a bundle of packets at a time.
+Most new super-high-performance network driver are now making devices use HUGE memory that were allocated at userland, then using driver calls to pass a bundle of packets at a time.

 Many new network-driver having repurposed MM are out (in no particular order):